GSA/digitalgov.gov/content/resources/21st-century-integrated-digital-experience-act.md

 [Collaboration space for M-23-22, Delivering a Digital-First Public Experience (Max.gov login required)](https://community-dc.max.gov/pages/viewpage.action?spaceKey=OFCIO&title=M-23-22+Delivering+a+Digital-First+Public+Experience)

 Federal employees can visit Max.gov to discover more governmentwide resources available to implement the action items from M-23-22.
 The collaboration space includes:
-- Points of contact for the agency Digital Experience Leads
+- Answers to frequently asked questions about the agency action items
 - Points of contact for the agency Digital Experience Leads
 - Dates and times of upcoming OMB office hours